 The Editor Pane also provides options to search the web for similar text and give feedback to Microsoft about the Editor.

 If you included readability statistics in your proofing options in the Word Options dialog box (see figure 4), the Readability Statistics dialog box will appear after you have accepted or ignored all the Editor’s suggestions.

 - Select the OK button to close the Readability Statistics dialog box.

 - Select the OK button in the dialog box stating that you have finished reviewing the Editor’s suggestions.

 If you have updated your text since running the Editor, you may want to run a fresh check.

-2. Select Options in the Backstage view (see figure 2).
+- Select the Options tab in the Backstage view (see figure 2).

-3. Select Proofing in the Word Options dialog box (see figure 3).
+- Select the Proofing tab in the Word Options dialog box (see figure 3).